 Home Repair Tutor has this awesome plan for building a cooler holder from pallet wood, and there's even a video you can watch to see how the whole thing is made.

 Any cooler can work, so long as you build the holder to match the cooler's size.
 Just realize that the cooler can't be used normally ever again, because the handles, hinges, wheels, and any other obstruction will need to be removed for the tightest fit.
 You'll also end up removing and drilling into the lid.

 This pallet cooler holder plan even manages to sneak in a drain so you can empty water from the cooler without having to dump the entire structure over.
 You can also add other things to this like a bottle cap holder and adjustable feet.

 It's recommended to have several pallets available to build this cooler holder.

-If you have a twin mattress and some old pallets lying around, put them to use and build yourself this awesome swing bed.
+If you have a twin mattress and some old pallets lying around, put them to use and build yourself this awesome swing bed from The Merrythought.
 You can, of course, modify the plan if you want a different size than what is used here.